kulakovaanna/predict_japan_earthquakes/README.md

-# lstm_earthquakes
+# predict_japan_earthquakes

+In the predict_japan_earthquakes repository represented code for naive baselines, classical ml and lstm models for predicting earthquakes in Japan, utilising two earthquake catalogues containing data from 2004 to 2023.
+One catalogue includes data with aftershocks, while the other excludes them.
+The data has been thresholded at magnitudes 3.5 and 6, as the prediction of earthquakes of higher magnitude is a more challenging undertaking.

-The model is based on the lstm model from the paper "Recurrent Convolutional Neural Networks help to predict location of Earthquakes" (Roman Kail, Alexey Zaytsev, Evgeny Burnaev).
+The lstm model is based on the lstm model from the paper "Recurrent Convolutional Neural Networks help to predict location of Earthquakes" (Roman Kail, Alexey Zaytsev, Evgeny Burnaev).

 ## project structure